mikepthomas/projects/_posts/eurorack-modular-synth.md

 ![VCA Installed in the Case](/assets/blog/eurorack-modular-synth/vca-installed.jpg)

-Kit contains the `Quantity` needed for building 1 unit, and I have purchased one more as "you can never have too many VCAs".
+Kit contains the `Quantity` needed for building 1 unit, and I have purchased 3 as "you can never have too many VCAs".

 #### PCB